madhavpandey33/number-service/README.md

 This project tried to follow `TDD - Test Driven Development` approach wherein the tests are written first.
 These tests are then run to validate the test harness working and it also confirms the need to add new code to support the tests.

 After writing the new code, the tests are again run against the new code to validate if it meets the business logic.
-If it doesn't meet,then code is refactored and tests are ran again.
-And the cycle continue unitll all the test pass.
+If it doesn't,then code is refactored and tests are ran again.
+And the cycle continue untill all the test pass.

+## Test Coverage Specification

+* Coverage check type: Instruction
+* Coverage check treshold: 95%

 ## Packaging Layout